AAArena/First-Closed-Doors-Competition/developing/2-YourOwnAlgobot.md

 ### Path

-Change the path to the proper one pointing to your bot in your local machine.
+Change the path to the proper one pointing to your t-bot in your local machine.
 Bear in mind the path is relative to where the _AACloud.sln_ is located.
 Do not include the actual _.sln_ file in the path; only the containing folder is expected.

 ### Stop Gracefully

 When you run a trading algobot in your local environment you can configure the AACloud to run it either continuously or only once.
-This is to avoid the consequences of stopping a trading algobot forcefully, which may cause the bot to loose sync with the exchange (open positions may not be taken into account in subsequent runs).
+This is to avoid the consequences of stopping a trading algobot forcefully, which may cause the t-bot to loose sync with the exchange (open positions may not be taken into account in subsequent runs).

 This is where the _stopGracefully_ parameter comes into play.
-When the value is _false_ the platform will run the bot continuously.
-When the value is _true_ the platform runs the bot once and stops it afterwards.
+When the value is _false_ the platform will run the t-bot continuously.
+When the value is _true_ the platform runs the t-bot once and stops it afterwards.

-If you ran the bot with _"stopGracefully": "false"_ and need to stop the bot, then simply go back to the config, change the parameter to _true_, save the file and wait.
-Upon the next run, the bot will be stopped.
+If you ran the t-bot with _"stopGracefully": "false"_ and need to stop the t-bot, then simply go back to the config, change the parameter to _true_, save the file and wait.
+Upon the next run, the t-bot will be stopped.

 ### Connection String Folders

-In addition, the file Run.js allows you to tell the AACloud whether you wish to run your bot againt testnet or production data (or both).
+In addition, the file Run.js allows you to tell the AACloud whether you wish to run your t-bot againt testnet or production data (or both).
+However, your connection credentials only work in the development environment, so stick with Development.

 ### Configure Which Process to Run